-3. Once on the content creation page, will be able to view the Draft Due Date, the Content Publish Date, and all of the Requirements for your post on the right hand side of your screen.
+3. Once on the content creation page, you will be able to view the Draft Due Date, the Content Publish Date, and all of the Requirements for your post on the right hand side of your screen.

 4. The first step in creating your content is to type the title of your Blog Post.

 5. Next, you will need to select the type of disclosure you wish to use.
 Based on FTC legal guidelines, your content must include a clear disclosure to signify sponsorship.
-To select your preferred disclosure, click on circle the next to one of the disclosure options.
+To select your preferred disclosure, click on the circle next to one of the disclosure options.
 Once selected, the disclosure will automatically appear at the top of your post where it must remain for compliance.

 6. Now it's time to create the rest of your content.
 We recommend composing your post on your own Blog editor in draft mode for ease of use.
 You will then be able to copy the HTML from your Blog editor and paste it into the platform's editor by selecting Source.